SuLab/WikiGenomesBase/README.md

 repository and follow the build instructions.

 # Developer Notes
-When cloning repo for first time: pip install -r requirements.txt
+When cloning repo for first time:
+pip install -r requirements.txt
-Manually do pip install celery==4.0.0 afterwards (because it doesn't install properly in the requirements.txt file) Copy secret_settings template and fill accordingly
+Manually do pip install celery==4.0.0 afterwards (because it doesn't install properly in the requirements.txt file)
+Copy secret_settings template and fill accordingly
+Run server with python manage.py runserver

 Need to install grunt in order to rebuild code
 Install NPM
 npm install grunt-cli -g
 From chlambase directory, npm install
 Then, do "grunt minify" to minify and rebuild classes

-Also need to run ./setup in the JBROWSE directory (Does not work on windows)
+Also need to run ./setup in the JBROWSE directory
+(Does not work on windows)
 Need celery task manager: celery -A tasks worker --loglevel=info